Arvtesh/UnityFx.Async/README.md

 ```

 ### Unity3d helpers
-The library consists of 3 major parts:
+As stated abovethe library include 2 main parts:
 * Core tools (defined in `UnityFx.Async.dll` assembly, do not depend on Unity3d);
-* Unity3d-specific tools (defined as a collection of C# scripts located in `Assets/Plugins/UnityFx.Async` if installed as an Asset Store package, require Unity3d to compile/execute).
+* Unity3d-specific tools (defined as a collection of C# scripts if installed as an Asset Store package, require Unity3d to compile/execute).
-* Unity3d samples (defined as a collection of C# scripts located in `Assets/UnityFx.Async` if installed as an Asset Store package, require Unity3d to compile/execute).

 Everything described before (unless specified otherwise) does not require Unity and can be used in any application.
 The Unity-specific stuff is located in 3 classes:
 * `AsyncUtility`.
 Defines helper methods for accessing main thread in Unity, running coroutines without actually using a `MonoBehaviour` and waiting for native Unity asynchronous operations outside of coroutines.